liqd/adhocracy3/docs/glossary.rst

    process
       A process :term:`resource` represents a participation process.
-      There are very different kinds of thos: Idea collections, where users can enter proposals and get feedback, and giving feedback on prepared documents are probaly the most common ones.
+      There are very different kinds of these.
+Idea Collections, where users can enter proposals and get feedback, and giving feedback on prepared documents, are probaly the most common ones.

    user
    role